ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Introduction

-The contributions of this paper begin with the explicit derivation of the expected value of difference-based variance estimator of \emph{arbitrary} order $l$ and gap $m+1$, see Eq.~\eqref{eq.dbQF} for a proper definition of this class of estimators and Theorem~\ref{theo.DBE-partial} for the result itself.
-An immediate consequence of this result is that if in the semiparametric change-point model given by \eqref{eq.partialModel} we assume that the largest jump and the total variation of the function $g$ are bounded and of order $o(n)$, respectively, then any estimator within the class~\eqref{eq.dbQF} is asymptotically unbiased.
+{The contributions of this paper continue with} the explicit derivation of the expected value of difference-based variance estimator of \emph{arbitrary} order $\ell$ and $(m+1)$-gap, see Eq.~\eqref{eq.dbQF} for a proper definition of this class of estimators and Theorem~\ref{theo.DBE-partial} for the result itself.
+An immediate consequence of this result is that, if in the semiparametric change point model given by \eqref{eq.partialModel} we assume that the largest jump is bounded (the bound does not depend on $n$) and the total variation of the function $g$ is of order $o(n)$, then any estimator within the class~\eqref{eq.dbQF} is asymptotically unbiased.
 We stress that Theorem~\ref{theo.DBE-partial} does not require us to assume a specific distributional family for the error model.

-As explained in the remarks following Theorem~\ref{theo.DBE-partial}, an increment in the (arbitrary) order $l$ produces an increment in the bias of any member of the variance estimator class~\eqref{eq.dbQF}; the magnitude of this increment is of the order of the product of $m+1$ times the quadratic variation of the function $g$ times an increasing function depending on $l$.
-Observe that among the latter quantities we can only control the lag order $l$.
+As explained in the remarks following Theorem~\ref{theo.DBE-partial}, an increment in the (arbitrary) order $\ell$ increases the bias of any member of the variance estimator class~\eqref{eq.dbQF}; the magnitude of this increase is of the order of the product of $m+1$ times the quadratic variation of the function $g$ times an increasing function depending on $\ell$.
+Observe that among the latter quantities we can only control the lag order $\ell$.
 Consequently, we opt for studying some asymptotic properties of the member of class~\eqref{eq.dbQF} with the smallest (finite sample) bias, namely, the variance estimator of order 1,